Forensic Investigations at Washburn

 Career Forecast Growing OutlookAverage Salary $50,460hybrid

-A forensic student takes note in a lab.
+A forensic student examines a mock crime scene.

 Why study Forensic Investigations at Washburn?

-In Washburn’s Forensic Investigations program, you’ll complete specialized coursework designed to prepare you to work as a crime scene investigator.
-Many of these classes take place in the Crime Laboratory of the Kansas Bureau of Investigation (KBI), located on the Washburn University campus.
+In Washburn's Forensic Investigations and Forensic Investigation Sciences programs, you will complete specialized coursework designed to prepare you for work as a crime scene investigator.
+Coursework encompasses classroom-based learning as well as many laboratory courses hosted at the Kansas Bureau of Investigation's (KBI) Forensic Science Center (FSC) located on the Washburn University campus.

-Many classes are offered online and prepare you to graduate with career-ready skills in evidence identification, collection, and analysis that will make you a valued part of an investigations team.
+Many of the degree-required courses are offered in an online format, and prepare you to graduate with career-ready skills in evidence identification, collection, and preservation that will make you a valued part of an investigations team.

 Meet Emma Morrissey